MSC Cancels Euribia's Arabian Gulf Winter Sailings Amid Middle East Tensions

 Disruptions extend beyond one ship as maritime routes tighten

 The cruise disruption has unfolded amid broader aviation and maritime instability in the Arabian Gulf.
-The Strait of Hormuz, a key route for commercial and passenger shipping, has been affected by heightened risk conditions and operational restrictions, limiting vessels’ ability to reposition to alternative destinations.
+The Strait of Hormuz, a key route for commercial and passenger shipping, has been affected by heightened risk conditions and operational restrictions, initially limiting vessels’ ability to reposition to alternative destinations.
 Story accounts also cited missile and drone interceptions over the UAE as contributing to airline schedule instability and temporary flight suspensions on some routes.

 Separately, Carnival Corporation-owned AIDA Cruises and Costa Cruises had preemptively withdrawn from the Middle East for the 2025/26 winter season, citing security concerns.